oktadev/okta-blog/_source/_posts/2022-05-04-angular-microfrontend-deploy.md

 ---
 layout: blog_post
-title: "Secure and Deploy Micro-Frontends in Angular"
+title: "Secure and Deploy Micro-Frontends with Angular"
 author: alisa-duncan
 by: advocate
 communities: [javascript]
-description: "A tutorial to prepare your micro-frontend project for production by using dynamic module loading, then configure deployment using Vercel. "
+description: "A tutorial to prepare your micro-frontend project for production by using dynamic module loading, with deployment configured using Vercel. "
 tags: [angular, typescript]
 tweets:
 - ""